 Teach weavers to wear light-colored clothing that covers arms and legs, and avoid going outside at dawn and dusk, to minimize mosquito-borne diseases (such as Dengue, for which there is no recommended vaccination at present).

 Use volunteers.
 I got a doctor to volunteer his time to advise me what vaccinations Cambodian weavers should have.
-I got neighbors in California to collect reading glasses from their churches and offices.
+I got neighbors in California to collect reading glasses for weavers from their churches and offices.

 To attract trainees, make weaving a more respected profession.
 Some countries have a Living Human Treasures program, like Japan’s.
 A category for silk production could be added, with media publicity.